Which wild-type should I use?

 Wild-types are domesticated animals

-D. melanogaster in the wild are not the same as flies collected from the wild.
+D. melanogaster in the lab are not the same as flies collected from the wild.
 They have been in labs for many, many years and have diverged significantly.
 Note that substrains of the same wild-type also differ in their phenotypes, so don't assume Canton-S from a lab Y is the same as Canton S from lab Z.

 Is your wild-type actually a mutant?